How to Use a Generator During a Power Outage

 2. Add the fuel.

 It is always better to use fresh fuel.
 Try to avoid keeping excess fuel, particularly gasoline, in your generator for more than a few months.
-Generators require different types of fuel, such as propane, gas, or can be dual fuel.
+Generators require different types of fuel, such as propane, gas, or both, if it's dual fuel.

 3. Unplug any cords.